Search for Important Questions

 1. Hardy's philosophy of life in 'The Mayor of Casterbridge'

-1. What are truth and validity?
+3. What are Induction and Deduction?
 Explain.

 1. Explain the Radical Humanistic Philosophy of Manavendra Nath Roy.